dom8509/logseq_pkm/pages/Quit Porn and Get Rich (Readwise).md

 	- Sexual stimuli could lead to such consequences as **physical changes in the brain, sexual dysfunction, depression, chronic laziness, social anxiety**, and—in extreme cases—disorders of the reproductive system.
 (Location 114) id:: 6282855a-ef70-429a-9048-6bd4885fa321
 		- ((628d069b-5d08-45d1-a98d-54c533b4da0e))
-	- facts about the problem of pornography and guidelines on how to overcome an addiction to it are widely discussed and available on the Internet for free.
+	- Facts about the problem of pornography and guidelines on how to overcome an addiction to it are widely discussed and available on the Internet for free.
 I urge you to search for them.
 (Location 125) #Inbox
+		- TODO Guidelines recherchieren #Inbox
 	- Releasing the sexual tension built up by a natural libido will not result in physical or psychological problems.
 What changes masturbation into something unhealthy, against human nature (substantially increasing frequency and compulsiveness [4] ), is pornography.
 (Location 147) id:: 6282855a-2606-4f5e-af94-1fde8f7ab5d7
 		- ((628a4921-8719-48dd-81d2-0f026cb3b40e))